Aster DM Healthcare

-Aster DM Healthcare Limited is a publicly-traded multinational for-profit hospital conglomerate healthcare company founded by Azad Moopen in 1987.
-The company has its corporate headquarters in Dubai, UAE, and is registered in Bangalore, India.
+Aster DM Healthcare Limited is a multinational for-profit private hospital network founded by Dr. Azad Moopen in 1987.
+The company has its corporate headquarters in Dubai, UAE, and is registered in Bengaluru, India.
 Aster DM Healthcare currently operates hospitals, medical centres, diagnostic centres, laboratories and pharmacies in six GCC countries and India.
 The corporation works in a variety of economic sectors through its brands Aster, Medcare, and Access.

 History

 Aster DM Healthcare was founded in 1987 in Dubai, the United Arab Emirates, by Azad Moopen, a doctor turned entrepreneur.
 The company is a private sector healthcare provider in the Middle East.
 The India registered healthcare conglomerate covers an array of healthcare verticals, including hospitals, clinics, pharmacies and healthcare consultancy service.